What are the responsibilities and job description for the Program Manager position at Office of Field Operations?

 Qualifications:

-Experience: You qualify for the GS-14 grade level if you possess 1 year of specialized experience equivalent to at least the next lower grade level, performing duties such as:- Conducting detailed assessments of acquisition program budgets, financial management, and execution by integrating findings into strategic plans and coordinating with cross-functional teams to address long-term needs.
+Experience: You qualify for the GS-13 grade level if you possess 1 year of specialized experience equivalent to at least the next lower grade level, performing duties such as:- Proactively identifying high-priority projects, developing comprehensive program plans, ensuring alignment with organizational priorities and completion of responsibilities on time and to standard.

 NOTE: Your resume must explicitly indicate how you meet this requirement, otherwise you will be found ineligible.
 Please see the "Required Documents" section below for additional resume requirements.